-During the World War II, Dalí and his wife moved to the United States.
+During World War II, Dalí and his wife moved to the United States.
 They remained there until 1948, when they moved back to his beloved Catalonia.
 These were important years for Dalí.
 The Metropolitan Museum of Modern Art in New York gave him his own retrospective exhibit in 1941.
-This was followed by the publication of his autobiography, The Secret Life of Salvador Dalí, in 1942.
-During the time he spent in the United States, Dalí moved away from Surrealism and into his classical period.
-The feud with members of the Surrealist movement continued, but Dalí seemed undaunted.
+This was followed by the publication of his autobiography, The Secret Life of Salvador Dalí (1942).
+Also during this time, Dalí's focus moved away from Surrealism and into his classical period.
+His feud with members of the Surrealist movement continued, but Dalí seemed undaunted.
 His ever-expanding mind had ventured into new subjects.

-Over the next 15 years, Dalí painted a series of 19 large canvases, concerning scientific, historical or religious themes.
+Over the next 15 years, Dalí painted a series of 19 large canvases that included scientific, historical or religious themes.
 He often called this period "Nuclear Mysticism."
-During this period, his artwork took on a technical brilliance combining meticulous detail with fantastic and limitless imagination.
-He would incorporate optical illusions, holography, and geometry within his paintings.
-Many of his works contained images that depict divine geometry, the DNA, the Hyper Cube, and religious themes of Chastity.
+During this time, his artwork took on a technical brilliance combining meticulous detail with fantastic and limitless imagination.
+He would incorporate optical illusions, holography and geometry within his paintings.
+Much of his work contained images depicting divine geometry, the DNA, the Hyper Cube and religious themes of Chastity.

 Included In These Groups